 I was embarrassed to be seen doing something that I was enjoying and was feeling the benefit from.

-Nowadays I’m a bit older and have no qualms about recommending yoga to everyone.
+Now I’m a bit older and a lot less sensitive I have no qualms about recommending yoga to everyone.

-But the same stigma that I felt in the football dressing room is still there in factories, on building sites and in many male-dominated environments today.
+Unfortunately the same stigma that I felt in the football dressing room is still there in factories, building sites and many male-dominated environments today.

-And on top of the stigma, there is also a perception that yoga doesn’t fit with the male stereotype sports that society says men ‘should’ be doing.
+And on top of this stigma there is also a perception that yoga doesn’t fit in with sports that society says men ‘should’ be doing.

 - It's not macho like football, rugby, boxing or lifting weights at the gym.

-- If you can't get a proper workout, then isn't it just a waste of time?
+- And if you can't get a proper workout then isn't it just a waste of time?

-Plus I defy anyone to take a 90-minute hot Bikram yoga class and not work up a sweat!
+Also I defy anyone to take a hot Bikram yoga class and not work up a sweat!

 But is that such a bad thing?

-While us men have a primal urge to compete, life is full of competition already.
+Because while us men have a primal urge to compete life is full of competition already.

 So your yoga practice can actually provide a pleasant diversion from the constant competition that surrounds you.